 Shao-Lee Lin, M.D., Ph.D. has served on our Board of Directors since January 2021.
-Dr. Lin co-founded and serves as the Chief Executive Officer of ACELYRIN, INC. formed in July 2020.
-From January 2018 to January 2020, she served as Executive Vice President, Research and Development and Chief Scientific Officer at Horizon Pharma plc, a biopharmaceutical company.
-From April 2015 to December 2017, she served as a corporate officer and Vice President, Therapeutic Areas, Development Excellence and International Development at Abbvie Inc., a biopharmaceutical company.
-Prior to Abbvie, Dr. Lin served as Vice President, Inflammation and Respiratory Development at Gilead from August 2012 to February 2015 and served in various roles of increasing responsibility at Amgen from April 2004 to August 2012.
-Dr. Lin served on the board of directors of Principia Biopharma Inc., a biopharmaceutical company, from April 2019 until it was acquired in September 2020 Dr. Lin has also been faculty as a Clinical Scholar at The Rockefeller University and adjunct faculty at the medical schools of Cornell University, The University of California, Los Angeles, or UCLA, Stanford University and Northwestern University.
+Dr. Lin co-founded and serves as the Chief Executive Officer of Acelyrin, Inc. formed in July 2020.
+From January 2018 to January 2020, she served as Executive Vice President, Research and Development and Chief Scientific Officer at Horizon Pharma plc, a publicly traded biopharmaceutical company.
+From April 2015 to December 2017, she served as a corporate officer and Vice President, Therapeutic Areas, Development Excellence and International Development at Abbvie Inc., a publicly traded biopharmaceutical company.
+Prior to Abbvie, Dr. Lin served as Vice President, Inflammation and Respiratory Development at Gilead Sciences, Inc., a publicly traded biopharmaceutical company, from August 2012 to February 2015 and served in various roles of increasing responsibility at Amgen, Inc., a publicly traded biopharmaceutical company, from April 2004 to August 2012.
+Dr. Lin served on the board of directors of Principia Biopharma Inc., a biopharmaceutical company, from April 2019 until it was acquired in September 2020.
+Dr. Lin has also been faculty as a Clinical Scholar at The Rockefeller University and adjunct faculty at the medical schools of Cornell University, The University of California, Los Angeles, Stanford University and Northwestern University.
 Dr. Lin received her bachelor's degree in chemical engineering and biochemistry from Rice University and holds an M.D. and Ph.D. from The Johns Hopkins University School of Medicine.
 We believe that Dr. Lin's scientific training, work experience, and experience as a director of other publicly-traded biopharmaceutical companies provide her with the qualifications and skills to serve as a director of our company.

 Mace Rothenberg, M.D. has served on our Board of Directors since April 2021.
-Dr. Rothenberg served as chief medical officer of Pfizer Inc., a biopharmaceutical company from January 2019 to January 2021, where he led Pfizer's Worldwide Medical & Safety organization that is responsible for ensuring that patients, physicians, and regulatory agencies are provided with information on the safe and appropriate use of Pfizer medications.
+Dr. Rothenberg served as chief medical officer of Pfizer Inc., a publicly traded biopharmaceutical company from January 2019 to January 2021, where he led Pfizer's Worldwide Medical & Safety organization that is responsible for ensuring that patients, physicians, and regulatory agencies are provided with information on the safe and appropriate use of Pfizer medications.
 From January 2019 to March 2021, Dr. Rothenberg also served as a member of Pfizer's Portfolio Strategy and Investment Committee, Worldwide Research, Development, and Medical Leadership Team, and Blueprint Leaders Forum.
 Prior to becoming Pfizer's chief medical officer, Dr. Rothenberg led Pfizer's oncology clinical drug development efforts.
 During his ten years in this role, Dr. Rothenberg's organization obtained FDA approval for eleven cancer medicines.
 He received his B.A. from the University of Pennsylvania and his M.D. from the New York University School of Medicine.
 Dr. Rothenberg received his post-graduate training in Internal Medicine at Vanderbilt University and in Medical Oncology at the National Cancer Institute.
-In addition, Dr. Rothenberg currently serves as a member of the board for Tango Therapeutics and Aulos Bioscience, both biopharmaceutical companies.
-We believe that Dr. Rothenberg's scientific training, work experience, and experience as a director of our company.
+In addition, Dr. Rothenberg currently serves as a member of the board for Tango Therapeutics, Inc., a publicly traded biopharmaceutical company, and Aulos Bioscience, a biopharmaceutical company.
+We believe that Dr. Rothenberg's scientific training, work experience, and experience as a director of other biopharmaceutical companies provide him with the qualifications and skills to serve as a director of our company.